 Though the latest version of the firmware addresses these issues, there are dealbraker trade-offs that keep me staying put for now.

 The Beta Patcher

 A new version of the firmware patcher is in beta testing and introduces settings around braking behavior.
-It also deprecates the idea of the power constant in favor of phase and battery current.
+It also replaces the idea of the power constant with phase and battery current.

 The beta patcher produces non-pro versions, which go up to 1.4.3.
 Higher versions are Pro versions, produced by a different patcher (see next section).

 I took a swing at building beta firmware using the equivalent of my old-world settings.
 Noting the instructions for converting the old power constant to mA, that means: